der-echte/not-a-robot-level47-autoplayer/README.md

-# Neal.fun Level 47 Autoplayer
+# Neal.fun - I'm Not a Robot Level 47 Autoplayer

 A Python script that automatically plays [**Level 47 ("I'm not a Robot")**](https://neal.fun/not-a-robot) from [Neal.fun](https://neal.fun).